View All Services

 Yager J, et al. (August 2012).
 Guideline Watch: Practice Guideline for the Treatment of Patients With Eating Disorders, 3rd ed.
 Arlington, VA: American Psychiatric Association.
 Also available online: http://psychiatryonline.org/content.aspx?bookid=28&sectionid=39113853.

 Steering Committee on Practice Guidelines, American Psychiatric Association (2006).
 Treating Eating Disorders: A Quick Reference Guide.
 Arlington, VA: American Psychiatric Publishing.

 American Academy of Pediatrics (2010).
 Clinical report: Identification and management of eating disorders in children and adolescents.
 Pediatrics, 126(6): 1240–1253.

-disorders.
-In Diagnostic and Statistical Manual of Mental Disorders, 4th ed., text rev., pp. 583–595.
-Washington, DC: American
+American Psychiatric Association (2013).
+Bulimia nervosa.
+In Diagnostic and Statistical Manual of Mental Disorders, 5th ed., pp. 345–350.
+Washington, DC: American Psychiatric Association.